vivaria/edisonrul.ing/docs/source/cards/w/white-potan.md

 ### Card Rulings

-●If “White Potan” becomes a Tuner, it can't be destroyed by battle.
+*   If “White Potan” becomes a Tuner, it can't be destroyed by battle.
-●If a monster being treated as a Tuner is destroyed by battle and sent to the GY, it is not considered a Tuner in the GY, and the effect of “White Potan” to inflict damage won't activate.
+*   If a monster being treated as a Tuner is destroyed by battle and sent to the GY, it is not considered a Tuner in the GY, and the effect of “White Potan” to inflict damage won't activate.